-Approximately 26,000 residents live in the targeted colonias served by the Colonia SHC Program.
-The Colonia SHCs process applications from income eligible households using a selection criteria established by each Colonia SHC.
+Approximately 24,973 residents live in the targeted colonias served by the Colonia SHC Program.
+The Colonia SHCs process applications from income eligible households on a first-come, first-served basis.
 Eligible households must reside in a targeted colonia, which has been preselected by each county and approved by C-RAC.
 Households must earn less than 80% of AMI.